ewxrjk/rot13/README.md

-`rot13` reads from standard input or the named files, moving each occurrence of a letter 13 places forward in the alphabet, wrapping around past the end of the alphabet.
+`rot13` reads from standard input or the named files, moving each occurrence of a letter 13 places forward in the alphabet, wrapping around past the end of the alphabet See also [ROT13](https://en.wikipedia.org/wiki/ROT13).

+I wrote it partly for fun
+and partly because I didn't want all the setgid stuff in [bsdgames](https://packages.debian.org/bsdgames) appearing in my security reports.

 ## Install